osrg/gobgp/README.md

 questions, discussion, suggestions, etc.

 You have code or documentation for GoBGP?
 Awesome!
 Send a pull request.
 No CLA, board members, governance, or other mess.
+See [`BUILD.md`](BUILD.md) for info on code contributing.

 ## Licensing